Aplia/swark/doc/operators/ezobjectrelationlist_content.rst

     {$data_map.my_ezobjectrelationlist_field|ezobjectrelationlist_content}

-Returns array of nodes, or the node directly: `array(eZContentObjectTreeNode)|eZContentObjectTreeNode`.
+Returns an array of nodes, or an empty array if there is no content: `array(eZContentObjectTreeNode)|eZContentObjectTreeNode`.